mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/table.md

 this.dataSource = new HsiUiTableDataSource(this.data$, this.columns$);
 ```

+### Handling tiebreaks

+Tiebreaks can be handled through setting a `sortOrder` on the `TableColumn` objects.
+When data in
+cells of the column currently being sorted are of the same sort value, cell data from the inactive
+columns are then compared to determine an ordering of the rows.

+### `TableColumnsBuilder` Methods

-### Required Methods
+#### Required Methods

 There are no required methods for `TableColumnsBuilder`.

-### Optional Methods
+#### Optional Methods

 The `TableColumm` class contains data that states whether or not the column is sortable, and, if so,
 how to sort the column.

-The following methods can be called on `TableColumnsBuilder` to create a valid table columns object.
+The following methods can be called on `TableColumnsBuilder` to create a list of validated
+`TableColumn`s.

 - `addColumn((column: TableColumnBuilder) => TableColumnBuilder)` - adds a column to this builder's
   list of table columns